{{ summaryHeading }}

 Junction temperature

-Heat-sink-to-ambient thermal resistance from the heat-sink rating and airflow condition.
+Heat-sink-to-ambient thermal resistance from the heat sink into surrounding air.

 Design margin